llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 ### node_memory_clear "m"

-Debug and security feature: Clear the memory bank "m" before and after the execution of the node.
+Debug feature: clear the memory bank "m" before and after the execution of the node.
 Example :

 ```
-   node_memory_clear 2 ; clear the memory bank 2 as seen in the manifest before and after execution
+   node_memory_clear 2 ; clear the bank 2 from manifest before and after execution
 ```

 ### node_script "index"

 The indexed script is executed before and after the node execution.
-The conditional is set on the first call and cleared on the second call.
+The conditional flag is set on the first call and cleared before calling the following calls.
 Example :

 ```